amitvijaranyia/Text-Classification/README.md

 # Text-Classification
-Here I used 20 News Group dataset in which around 11314 passages are given along with their groups(like religion, politics...etc).
-Here first i cleaned the data using NLP and later classification is done using sklearn's inbuilt Multinomial Classifier and Naive Bayes classifier(built from scratch) and accuracy of both classifier is being compared.
+In this project, I have trained a model that classifies given paragraphs into 20 groups (religion, politics...etc.).
+20NewsGroup dataset containing around 11.3k paragraphs used to train the model.
+Text data was cleaned, and top words or features were chosen and converted to Term-Frequency Bag Of Word representation.
+Training and classification were done using the Naive Bayes Classifier(built from scratch).
+After training, the model was giving 84% accuracy.

+It is coded in Python, Anaconda.